Find Grad Schools

 33 Yearly Graduations

 Florida State University is the 11th most popular school in the nation for students seeking a master's degree in chemistry.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 33 people received their master's degree in chemistry from Florida State.
-About 52% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 39% were women.

 #12